rickosborne/cascades/md/29-5-3-footsie.md

 The clocks behind the purse read 2:18 and 5:18.

 The items were completely normal: a compact mirror, a tube of lipstick, a travel-sized box of tissues, a wallet, several pens, an eyeliner pencil and sharpener, a checkbook and ledger, two tampons, a bag of peanuts, and some loose change.
-The lipstick was in the same merlot as her shirt, while the compact had a powder base just a shade darker than her pale skin tone.
+The lipstick was in the same merlot as her top, while the compact had a powder base just a shade darker than her pale skin tone.
 Her wallet had her identification, Irene Peters of Macon, Georgia, which matched up to the address on her personal checks.
 The ledger for the checkbook had only a single entry with a payee of "Groceries".

 It occurred to me that we hadn't given out peanuts on this flight, we'd given out cookie wafers.
-The bag of peanuts had a label for Bering World Wide Airlines, which I guessed offered flights in and around Alaska.
+The bag of peanuts had a label for Bering World-Wide Airlines, which I guessed offered flights in and around Alaska.

 "I don't see anything," Harold Sr. said.
 "What does that mean?"